Esketamine

 Dissociation

-Adverse reactions of sedation (9.1%) and somnolence (18.0%) were primarily mild or moderate in severity, occurred on the day of dosing and resolved spontaneously the same day.
+In clinical trials, adverse reactions of sedation (9.3%) and somnolence (18.2%) were primarily mild or moderate in severity, occurred on the day of dosing and resolved spontaneously the same day.
 Sedative effects typically resolved by 1.5 hours post-dose.
 Rates of somnolence were relatively stable over time during long-term treatment.
 In the cases of sedation, no symptoms of respiratory distress were observed, and haemodynamic parameters (including vital signs and oxygen saturation) remained within normal ranges.
+During post-marketing use, rare cases of respiratory depression have been observed.

 Changes in blood pressure